milesdwilliams15/Teaching/DA 101/Notes/model_selection_with_crossvalidation.md

 ```

 For each test dataset, we have predictions, the observed outcomes, the
-residual error and root mean squared error or RMSE:
+residual error, and root mean squared error or RMSE:

 ``` r
 glimpse(cv_out)